ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 Enter GitHub.
 After a couple of months plugging away on Google Docs (a tool I'd sworn by previously and still use for collaborating with less technically savvy clients on short-term projects), we all began to discover its limitations when it came to formalizing an efficient content production and approval process.
 My client (Custom Programming Solutions) generously offered to teach me how to use Git and GitHub so we could collaborate more productively long-term. *Bonus: I get to share what I learned with you!*

- This is a guide for writers, by a writer/content marketer who's been where you are: frustrated with the constraints and headaches current writing software and workflows foist on us, and wondering if there's anything better - an open source, distraction-free, secure platform that supports hassle-free collaboration between you and your clients.

 I'll cover the following:

 [TOC]